ngn13/ctorm/README.md

 inspired by [Express](https://expressjs.com/),
 [Fiber](https://github.com/gofiber/fiber) and similar HTTP frameworks.

-This library software is pretty much in alpha state.
+This library is pretty much in alpha state.
 I don't suggest you use ctorm on production, however it can be used to build simple web servers and applications just for fun.

-### Features
+## Features

 - Express-like HTTP routes
 - Multi-thread support (multiple servers in one program)